 - Oven-safe Meat Thermometers

 Oven-safe thermometers are designed to be pierced into the meat before you start cooking.
 Whether you are cooking your meat in the oven or on the stove, this thermometer is left in the meat so you can keep an eye on the temperature throughout the cooking process.
 They are only removed when the meat reaches the correct doneness.

 This type of thermometer is perfect for cooking large cuts of meat and is very handy as you can easily make sure you don’t overcook your meat if you remember to keep an eye on it.

 Kitchen thermometers that are sold as candy thermometers are designed to withstand much higher temperatures than most meat thermometers.
-Candy and oil temperatures are much higher than those of meat and other liquids, so it is crucial that you have a thermometer that can cope with temperatures up to 400 degrees Fahrenheit.
+Candy and oil temperatures are much higher than those of meat and other liquids, so it is crucial that you have a thermometer that can cope with temperatures up to 400 degrees Fahrenheit and above.

 Unless you have a brand new oven, then there is a good chance that its temperature is not accurate.
 Oven thermometers are especially useful if you are cooking with an older or unfamiliar oven.
 You can set the temperature on the oven and then, using this tool, check that it is indeed at the correct temperature before cooking your food.

 Can You Use a Meat Thermometer for Oil?

 Most quality digital meat thermometers can read temperatures up to, and over 400 degrees Fahrenheit.
 However, cooking oils can get as high up as 450 degrees Fahrenheit and more.
 The truth is that not all kitchen thermometers can cope with temperatures that high.